logos-storage/logos-storage-research/evaluations/threat-modeling.md

 #### Scenario

-The `markProofAsMissing` function, along with related functions such as `fillSlot` and `requestStorage`, makes external calls (e.g., `transferFrom`) before completing internal state updates.
+The `markProofAsMissing` function, along with related functions such as `fillSlot` and `requestStorage`, makes external calls (e.g., `transfer`) before completing internal state updates.
 This opens the door to reentrancy attacks, where an attacker can re-enter the function and trigger multiple operations in a single transaction, such as slashing collateral multiple times or claiming validator rewards repeatedly.